Sharp Transitions for Subsystem Complexity: Subsystem Complexity Dynamics in Random Quantum Circuits

-At time $t = \na / 2$, right hand side goes to zero and the complexity lower bound becomes trivial, as depicted in \autoref{fig:qi_expectation}~(a).
-Moreover, at time $t \approx \na / 2$ the late time complexity upper bound tells us that the complexity remains small for all later times.
+At time $t = \na / 2$, the right-hand side of \autoref{eq:lowerboundnalessnb} goes to zero and the complexity lower bound becomes trivial, as depicted in \autoref{fig:qi_expectation}~(a).
+Furthermore, at time $t \approx \na / 2$, the late-time complexity upper bound tells us that the complexity remains small for all later times.

 We note that a simple complexity upper bound for $\na > \nb$ is the complexity of the corresponding pure state, which is in turn upper-bounded by the smaller of: (1) the total number of gates in the circuit and (2) the upper bound on the number of gates required to construct an arbitrary unitary (Refs.~\cite{barenco1995elementary, knill1995approximation} combined with the Solovay-Kitaev theorem \cite{dawson2005solovaykitaev}).
 This complexity upper bound is shown in \autoref{fig:qi_expectation}~(b) as a linearly growing red line, saturating at exponential complexity.
-Now, we provide a more detailed discussion of the complexity upper bounds for $\na < \nb$.
-At early times we again have a growing upper bound simply from counting the number of gates in the lightcone of the subsystem $A$.
+We now provide a more detailed discussion of the complexity upper bounds for $\na < \nb$.
+At early times, we again have a growing upper bound simply from counting the number of gates in the light cone of the subsystem $A$.
 At later times, Informal \autoref{thm:cotler2022fluctuations} and \autoref{thm:patchwork_purity} address the closeness of subsystem states to the maximally mixed state.

 \begin{itheorem}{Informal \autoref{thm:cotler2022fluctuations} and \autoref{thm:patchwork_purity}}{Distance to maximally mixed state for $\na < \nb$} Assume $A$ is a contiguous subsystem of a one-dimensional $n$-qudit system with periodic boundary conditions.
 For some $\err>0$, the time-evolved states $\ssa(t) = \tr_{B}(U \ketbra{\psi} U^\dagger)$ of depth-$t$ random quantum circuits $U \sim \nu$ are close to maximally mixed, i.e., they satisfy